 The COVID-19 pandemic requires decision-makers to have timely access to the highest-quality research evidence in language that they understand.
 COVID-END has prepared tips for individuals and groups seeking to use the best available research evidence to support decision-making about COVID-19.

 Two of the tips are about making sure you have the right team and relationships in place:

 - If you are not already an individual or group working in close partnership with decision-makers, consider working with groups that have such partnerships

 - If you are not already an individual or group with rich experience in finding, contextualizing, packaging and sharing research evidence for decision-makers, consider working with individuals and groups that have such experience

 Six of the tips focus on creating the right processes to respond to requests from decision-makers, which ideally build on the lessons learned from those with rich experience in finding, contextualizing, packaging and sharing research evidence for decision-makers while adapting these lessons learned to the new context created by COVID-19:

-- Start your response to any evidence request by reviewing the guide to key COVID-19 evidence sources to make the most of what little time you or your staff have to find evidence to inform a particular decision
+- Start your response to any evidence request by reviewing the COVID-END inventory (and, failing that, our guide to key COVID-19 evidence sources) to make the most of what little time you or your staff have to find evidence to inform a particular decision

 - Prioritize evidence syntheses, technology assessments and guidelines that have already been prepared using a robust process (as identified in the guide), have been rated as high quality by independent assessors, or have been rated by an experienced team with which you work(and if you don’t have access to an experienced team to conduct quality appraisals, check out our interactive flow diagram of resources for researchers)